Curse of the Sea Rats Review

 Gameplay

-Another key part of Metroidvania games, the platforming, is also not without its issues here.
-It is responsive and allows for navigation through narrow pathways and tunnels, but the character’s momentum while jumping is not balanced.
-This can end the player up in an undesired location, which can sometimes be really frustrating.
-Although the issue is not very prevalent, and many might not even notice it, I did have some unpleasant experiences due to it.
+Another key part of Metroidvania games, the platforming, is not without issues.
+It is responsive and allows for navigation through narrow pathways and tunnels, but the character’s jumping momentum is not balanced.
+This can end the player in an undesired location, which can sometimes be frustrating

 Visuals And Performance

-Curse of the Sea Rats makes a sincere effort to stand out from the crowd with its hand-drawn art.
-This unique visual style is one of the strongest aspects of this game as it showcases a level of intricacy in the details that is captivating.
+Curse of the Sea Rats sincerely stands out from the crowd with its hand-drawn art.
+This unique visual style is one of the strongest aspects of this game, as it showcases a level of captivating intricacy in the details.
 Along with the world, each character, ranging from NPCs to enemies, has received the same treatment visually, breathing life into the world.

-However, the background visuals can sometimes fall short when compared to the character designs, which create a stark contrast and can disrupt the overall aesthetic that the game wants to deliver.
+However, the background visuals can sometimes fall short compared to the character designs, creating a stark contrast and disrupting the overall aesthetic that the game wants to deliver.
 However, this is only limited to a few environments, so the overall visual quality remains mostly intact.
 This traditional hand-drawn art and animations make this game unique among the haystack of other Metroidvania games.

-The performance, on the other hand, does not remain intact over all of the platforms and can result in a multitude of issues that can negatively impact the experience.
-On PC, the game suffers from occasional freezing which can sometimes require a restart, causing you to lose all your progress.
-Besides that, the PC port is also plagued by a number of bugs which, although not game-breaking, can disrupt the overall experience.
-Consoles on the other hand fare a little better.
+The performance, on the other hand, does not remain intact over all of the platforms and can result in many issues that can negatively impact the experience.
+On PC, the game suffers from occasional freezing, sometimes requiring a restart, causing you to lose all your progress.
+Besides that, the PC port is also plagued by several bugs, which, although not game-breaking, can disrupt the overall experience.
+Consoles, on the other hand, fare a little better.

-If one can look past these technical shortcomings, they can relish the beautiful hand-drawn art style that is on offer here, but that is certainly a big “if” as the other aspects of the game aren’t too shiny to warrant it.
+If one can look past these technical shortcomings, one can relish the beautiful hand-drawn art style on offer here, but that is certainly a big “if” as the other aspects of the game aren’t too shiny to warrant it.

 Verdict

-Curse of the Sea Rats Review is a visually attractive game with a very unique and charming aesthetic.
-The narrative starts off really strong, providing in-depth background for each of our main characters, but this build-up is wasted and is rarely used during the major story sections.
+Curse of the Sea Rats is a visually attractive game with a unique and charming aesthetic.
+The narrative starts off strong, providing in-depth background for each of our main characters, but this build-up is wasted and rarely used during the major story sections.

-The gameplay is easy and accessible, but is marred by questionable design choices that fail to compensate for the poor narrative that is presented here.
-When the core game design is flawed, technical issues can get even more annoying.
+The gameplay is easy and accessible but is marred by questionable design choices that fail to compensate for the poor narrative that is presented here.
+Technical issues can get even more annoying when the core game design is flawed.

 This has been our Curse of the Sea Rats Review.
 While you’re here, consider checking out some of our other articles.